dawidm/cryptonose2/manual/index.md

 You can **click on the notification to run web browser**.
 Notification shows details of price alert: percent change, relative change, time period, real change period, final price.

+## Comments for Uniswap V3 support
+Cryptonose provides support for Uniswap V3 providing prices of Uniswap assets in USD.
+The prices are approximate (but not out-of-date, with a delay of few seconds maximum) because of data source used.
+They should be good enough for for user to keep track of the markets.